walterfreeman/phy211/syllabus.md

 We will also demonstrate for you the analytic processes involved in solving problems. **We will always have time to discuss your questions about the homework or recitation activities**.
 Need hints on your homework?
 Ask.

 **At any time during class, we encourage you to ask questions and make comments about physics**.
-If you do not understand something, ask.
+If you do not understand something, ask us.

 <a id="homework"></a>
 #### Homework